MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 ---
 # Work with Azure service principal using the Azure CLI

-It is important that automated tools that use Azure services always have restricted permissions.
+It's important that automated tools that use Azure services always have restricted permissions.
 Instead of having applications sign in as a fully privileged user, Azure instead offers service principals.

 ## What is an Azure service principal?

 An Azure service principal is an identity created to use with applications, hosted services, and automated tools.
-You can assign roles to the service principal in order to restrict its access.This gives you control over which resources can be accessed and at what level.
+You can assign roles to the service principal in order to restrict its access.
+This gives you control over which resources can be accessed and at what level.
 For security reasons, it's always recommended to use service principals with automated tools rather than allowing them to sign in with a user identity.